rajeshvkothari/oom/Internal/NEW_GIN_README.md

 ## Introduction

-  This page describes steps that need to be followed to create the necessary environment for deploying tosca models using puccini-workflow or argo-workflow.
+  This page describes steps that need to be followed to create the necessary environment for deploying tosca models using argo-workflow.
 It also describes steps for building csars for various models currently available.

 ## Pre Deployment Steps